Fatigue, irritability, hopelessness, and pains and aches are all effects of depression. They can be managed, though.

 - Set goals.
 Setting daily or weekly goals that are meaningful to you might help.
 A goal could be as simple as calling a friend, walking to your local park, or spending time outdoors every day.

-Symptoms and side effects of depression can be managed with the help of a mental health professional.
+Effects and symptoms can be managed with the help of a mental health professional.
 When treatment is sought, it can be possible to improve your quality of life.

 If you or someone you love is living with depression, these resources might be the first step to recovery: